Kids & Pets

 Clara (after we got home from the hospital with Teddy): Today I’m going to name him Teddy, and then next time I’m going to name him Butch, and then next time I’m going to name him Barnacle, and then next time he’ll be Teddy again!

 Psst- Check out dozens of other conversations with Clara here.

-A lot of you have been asking if we’re taking weekly photos of Teddy, like we did with Clara for the first year of her life (you can read more about that project here, here, and here).
+A lot of you have been asking if we’re taking weekly baby photos of Teddy, like we did with Clara for the first year of her life (you can read more about that project here, here, and here).
 The answer is yes!
-Although we had some fun putting a slightly different spin on it this time around.
-Here are his first two weekly shots:
+Although we had some fun putting a slightly different spin on our weekly project this time around.
+Here are his first two shots:

 While we were tempted to do something entirely different for Teddy, we didn’t want to completely reinvent the wheel (when it came down to it, we really liked how Clara’s project turned out).
 So just like Clara’s project, Teddy’s has the same core elements: baby + fabric + photoshopped age.